yingrliu/SRW_PROP/README.md

 the git.

 ## #20200405
-- Coordinate ascent method works fine on `CHX`, `ESM` and `FMX` beamlines.
+- Two-reward paradigm works fine on `CHX`, `ESM` and `FMX` beamlines.
-- Coordinate ascent method unable to run on `CSX` beamline.
+- Two-reward paradigm is unable to run on `CSX` beamline.
 The reason is  for the initial values, the output image is blank.

+## #20200420
+- Use an unified loss function for all parameters.
+- Coordinate Ascent method works on `FMX`, `FMX-2`, `ESM`, `CHX`, `HXN`, `SMI`.
+- Dont't work on `CSX` because the image is all zero if the parameters are not appropriate.
+- Have less satisfied result on `SRX`.
+- Should we tune the alpha parameters of the reward for different expriments?

+Questions:
+- In `HXN`, `SRX' file, there are several generated `.dat` files, should we consider all of them?
+Some files lose the dimension information.